davethackeray/restaurant-revenue-rocket/docs/phase2-core-ai-development-progress.md

 - **Initial Set of AI-Driven Decision Models for 2-3 Key Scenarios**: To be completed by Week 4, Day 1-3.

 ## Progress Notes
-- **Current Status**: Phase 2 is underway.
-The Week 3, Day 1-2 task of setting up the development environment, the Week 3, Day 3-5 task of developing the initial AI decision-making module for inventory management, the Week 3, Day 6-7 task of testing Gemini API integration (partially completed, pending a valid API key), the Week 4, Day 1-3 task of expanding the AI decision-making module to cover staffing and pricing scenarios, the Week 4, Day 4-5 task of implementing a simulation engine, the Week 4, Day 6-7 task of integrating AI decision outputs with the simulation engine, the Week 5, Day 1-3 task of creating feedback loops in the simulation engine, the Week 5, Day 4-5 task of developing database schemas in PostgreSQL, the Week 5, Day 6-7 task of implementing Redis caching, the Week 6, Day 1-2 task of creating backend API endpoints, the Week 6, Day 3-4 task of documenting API endpoints, and the Week 6, Day 5-7 task of debugging and refining AI decision models and the simulation engine have been completed.
+- **Current Status**: Phase 2 is complete with all core components developed.
+Unit testing tasks are in progress to validate functionality.
+Initial frontend setup for Phase 3 has begun, with foundational React components and Redux state management established for integrating AI-driven scenarios.
-- **Next Immediate Task**: Proceed with unit testing tasks for Week 3, Day 7, Week 4, Day 7, Week 5, Day 7, and Week 6, Day 4 to validate components and ensure functionality.
+- **Next Immediate Task**: Complete unit testing tasks for Week 3, Day 7, Week 4, Day 7, Week 5, Day 7, and Week 6, Day 4 to validate Phase 2 components.
+Continue with Phase 3 tasks, focusing on further frontend development for visualizing AI decisions and simulation results.
+>>>>>>> REPLACE

 ## Issues and Blockers
 - **Resolved Blocker**: The project repository was initially incomplete, but placeholder directories ('scripts', 'backend', 'frontend') have been created, dependencies installed, and Docker containers for PostgreSQL and Redis started.
 The development environment is now set up for Phase 2 tasks.